antoniaalbu/angular-app/README.md

-Deployed version of the app ncan be found here: https://final-angular-app.vercel.app/
+Deployed version of the app can be found here: https://final-angular-app.vercel.app/